top of page

 Our Green Paper has since been submitted to the United Nations, where we held our first intervention as a group in April 2021, and an additional letter for their consideration.
 We submitted our green paper to the White House Office of National Drug Control Policy when they petitioned the public for comment on their drug policies and how specific demographics have been significantly negatively impacted by them.
 The trifecta for our Green Paper came when the "Sponsoring Offices" of the Cannabis Administration and Opportunity Act petitioned the public for comment on their draft proposal for legislation ending the federal prohibition of cannabis.

 We hosted side events at the United Nations in March 2022, 2023, 2024, and again in 2025 in Vienna, Austria.
-We partnered with the National Cannabis Industries Association (NCIA) for in-person Lobby Days in Washington, D.C., in Sept.
-2022 and May 2023.
+We partnered with the National Cannabis Industries Association (NCIA) for in-person Lobby Days in Washington, D.C., in September 2022 and May 2023.
 Our VAC volunteers met with the Cannabis Caucus, Veterans Affairs, Armed Services, and Judicial Committee Members on Capitol Hill.
 We continue to meet with Congressional stakeholders and International partners to contribute to veterans' policies.

 Who is working with us?

 Multiple veteran organizations have contributed to the work we have been able to put forward over the years.
 These span the globe.
-In addition to our fellow veterans, we are fortunate to call LEAP, Patients Out of Time, the Cannabis Nurses Association, the Scottsdale Research Institute, MAPS, BattleBrothersFoundation, Virginians for Medical Cannabis, NYNGO, and many other organizations allies.
+In addition to our fellow veterans, we are fortunate to call LEAP, Patients Out of Time, the Cannabis Nurses Association, the Scottsdale Research Institute, MAPS, BattleBrothersFoundation, Virginians for Medical Cannabis, NYNGO, Cannabis Embassy, and many other organizations allies.

 VAC Code of Conduct